ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--o11y-300-fraud--main/02-train/assignment.md

 Setup Data Views
 ===
-First, let's create a custom Index Alias in Elasticsearch which looks at _just_ the trade data we want to model and classify.
+First, let's create a custom Index Alias in Elasticsearch which dynamically filters all of our APM trace data to look at _just_ the traces which represent trades.

 1. In Elastic, Copy and paste the following into the left-hand pane of `Developer Tools`
   ```